Peanut oil: Other uses

 Peanut oil, as with other vegetable oils, can be used to make soap by the process of saponification.
 Peanut oil is safe for use as a massage oil.

 Composition

-Its major component fatty acids are oleic acid (46.8% as olein), linoleic acid (33.4% as linolein), and palmitic acid (10.0% as palmitin).
-The oil also contains some stearic acid, arachidic acid, behenic acid, lignoceric acid and other fatty acids.
+The oil is 93% fat, composed of oleic acid, a monounsaturated fat (57% of total), linoleic acid, a polyunsaturated fat (20%), and palmitic acid, a saturated fat (16%).

 Nutritional content

-Peanut oil is 17% saturated fat, 46% monounsaturated fat, and 32% polyunsaturated fat (table).
+In a reference amount of 100 g, peanut oil is a rich source of vitamin E, providing 101% of the Daily Value (table).
+There is no protein or carbohydrate content, and no other micronutrients in significant amounts (table).

 Health issues

 Toxins

 If quality control is neglected, peanuts that contain the mold that produces highly toxic aflatoxin can end up contaminating the oil derived from them.

 Allergens

 Those allergic to peanuts can consume highly refined peanut oil, but should avoid first-press, organic oil.
 Most highly refined peanut oils remove the peanut allergens and have been shown to be safe for "the vast majority of peanut-allergic individuals".
 However, cold-pressed peanut oils may not remove the allergens and thus could be highly dangerous to people with peanut allergy.

 Since the degree of processing for any particular product is often unclear, many believe that "avoidance is prudent".